 Two UK military aircraft have already been lent to France and David Cameron has said there could be further assistance with transport and surveillance.

-But the Ministry of Defence says there are no plans for a ground combat role.'Not perfect'
+But the Ministry of Defence says there are no plans for a ground combat role.

 Following British deaths in an attack on a gas plant in Algeria by Islamist militants, Mr Cameron has warned north Africa is becoming a "magnet for jihadists".

 Concerns about the growing influence of al-Qaeda in north Africa have grown following the deployment of French troops to tackle militant groups linked to the network in Mali and the Algerian hostage crisis.

 Militants behind the Algeria attack, in which at least 48 foreign hostages died, have called on France to end their intervention in Mali.